 Over the last years, P2P file sharing systems have evolved to be some of the major traffic contributors in the Internet [19].
 Although an exact definition of "P2P systems" is still debatable, such a system typically represents a distributed computing paradigm where a spontaneous, continuously changing group of collaborating computers act as equals in supporting applications such as resource redundancy, content distribution, and other collaborative actions.
-The roles of the computers is determined based on the perceived system performance.

-There are currently a number of architectural designs for P2P systems, which follow different strategies used for resource discovery and content distribution [7, 18, 22].
-For instance, resource discovery can be done either with the help of a centralized directory (e.g., Napster [23]) or with the help of a decentralized directory (e.g., KaZaa/FastTrack [24]) or with the help of query flooding (e.g., Gnutella [20]).
-On the other hand, content distribution can be done either in a distributed way (so-called "pure P2P" system, e.g., Gnutella) or server mediated (so-called "hybrid P2P", e.g., Napster, BitTorrent [4]) or based on a hybrid client/server model (e.g., SETI [26], GRID [11]) or even based on a pure client/server model (e.g., WWW).
-Specific advantages and drawbacks are associated with every architectural design, as reported in [18, 22].
+There are currently several architectural designs for P2P systems, which follow different strategies used for resource discovery and content distribution [8, 18, 21].
+For instance, resource discovery can be done either with the help of a centralized directory (e.g., Napster [22]) or with the help of a decentralized directory (e.g., KaZaa/FastTrack [28]) or with the help of query flooding (e.g., Gnutella [5]).
+Content distribution is usually performed between peers directly, without further server interaction.
+In early P2P systems, such as Napster, files were transferred in their entirety.
+More recent systems such as BitTorrent and later versions of Gnutella employ swarming, i.e., the peers download non-intersecting parts of the content from different peers.
+Specific advantages and drawbacks are associated with every architectural design, as reported in [18, 21].

 There are several important consequences related to the appearance of P2P systems.
-An important one is related to the high traffic volumes caused by P2P systems, which are due to both signaling traffic and data traffic.
-Furthermore, another serious consequence is related to the high variability introduced by P2P systems in the Internet traffic patterns, with fluctuations that strongly variate in time and space.
-For instance, recent measurement studies showed that P2P traffic may come up to 80% of the total traffic in a high speed IP backbone link carrying TCP traffic towards several ADSL areas and that Long Range Dependence (LRD) properties and the degree of traffic self-similarity in traffic seem to reduce with the predominance of P2P traffic [1].
-Other open problems in P2P systems are related to the appearance of "mice" (short transfers) and "elephants" (long transfers) phenomenon in Internet traffic, scalability, expressiveness, efficiency and robustness of search mechanisms as well as security issues.
+One of the more significant is the high traffic volumes caused by these systems, which are due to both signaling traffic and data traffic.
+Furthermore, another serious consequence is the high variability introduced by P2P systems in the Internet traffic patterns, with fluctuations that strongly variate in both time and space.
+For instance, recent measurement studies showed that P2P traffic may come up to 80% of the total traffic in a high speed IP backbone link carrying TCP traffic towards several ADSL areas [3].
+In the same study, the authors also observe that both Long-Range Dependence (LRD) properties and the degree of traffic self-similarity seem to reduce with the predominance of P2P traffic.
+Other open problems in P2P systems are related to the appearance of "mice" (short transfers) and "elephants" (long transfers) phenomena in Internet traffic, scalability, expressiveness, efficiency and robustness of search mechanisms as well as security issues.

 Measurement studies and analysis of P2P traffic have been rather limited so far.
-This is because of the complexity of this task, which involves answering hard questions related to data retrieval and content location, storage, data analysis and modeling of traffical and topological characteristics as well as privacy and copyright issues.
-Furthermore, the appearance of what we call the second generation P2P protocols, best exemplified by BitTorrent [12], further complicated the picture.
-Compared to the first generation P2P protocols, BitTorrent relies on swarming techniques in combination with the "titfor-tat" mechanism for creating incentive in content distribution.
-No search functionality is built into the protocol, and the signaling is geared towards an efficient dissemination of data [10].
-BitTorrent has become extremely popular over the last years.
-According to Cachelogic, the BitTorrent traffic volume has increased from 26% to 52% of the total P2P traffic volume during the first half of 2004 [3].
-The first generation P2P protocols (e.g., Gnutella) are intensively using signaling traffic as well as the exchange of user resources [13].
-This protocol diversity further challenges the task of P2P traffic measurements and analysis.
+This is because of the complexity of this task, which involves answering difficult questions related to data retrieval and content location, storage, data analysis and modeling of traffic and topological characteristics as well as privacy and copyright issues.

+BitTorrent, a P2P replication and distribution system, has become extremely popular over the last years.
+According to Cachelogic, the BitTorrent traffic volume has increased from 26% to 52% of the total P2P traffic volume during the first half of 2004 [2].
+BitTorrent relies on swarming techniques in combination with the "tit-for-tat" mechanism for creating incentive in content distribution.
+No search functionality is built into the protocol, and the signaling is geared towards an efficient dissemination of data [13].

-There are actually not so many measurement studies done on BitTorrent [14, 6, 15].
-This is because the protocol is quite new, only a few years old.
-In these studies, traffic has been collected from "tracker" as well as with the help of modified clients.
-The drawback in using modified clients is related to the accuracy of the timestamps at the application level, which is directly depending on the type and version of the computer hardware, OS and application software.
+There are only a few measurement studies of BitTorrent [15, 26, 27].
+This is primarily because the protocol is quite new, only a few years old.
+In these studies, traffic has been collected from trackers as well as with the help of modified clients.
+The drawback with using modified clients is related to the accuracy of the timestamps at the application level, which is directly dependent on the type and version of the computer hardware, Operating System (OS) and application software.